Published online Jan 27, 2018. doi: 10.4254/wjh.v10.i1.88

 Revised: December 6, 2017

 Published online: January 27, 2018

-A total of 117 patients participated in the study, including 135 with genotype 1 and 42 with genotype 2.
-Of the 135 patients with genotype 1, 16 received protease inhibitor + IFN + ribavirin and all achieved SVR.
-Of the 119 patients who received IFN-free DAA (in different combinations), 102 achieved SVR and 9 failed (7/9 were on daclatasvir/asunaprevir and 2/9 on ledipasvir/sofosbuvir).
-Efficacy analysis was done only for 43 patients who received daclatasvir/asunaprevir.
-From this analysis, Y93 resistance-associated substitutions were significantly correlated with SVR.
+In total, 117 patients participated in the study, including 135 with genotype 1 and 42 with genotype 2.
+Of the 135 patients with genotype 1, 16 received protease inhibitor + interferon + ribavirin and all achieved SVR.
+Of the 119 patients who received interferon-free DAA (in different combinations), 102 achieved SVR while 9 failed, including 7/9 who were on DCV/ASV and 2/9 who were on ledipasvir/sofosbuvir.
+Efficacy analysis was done only for 42 patients who received DCV/ASV.
+From this analysis, Y93 RASs were significantly correlated with SVR.

 The SVR rate was 98% for genotype 1 and 100% for genotype 2.
-However, caution is needed for HCV NS5A resistance-associated substitutions that are selected by HCV NS5A inhibitors because cerebrovascular adverse events are induced by some DAA drugs.
+However, caution is needed for HCV NS5A RASs that are selected by HCV NS5A inhibitors because cerebrovascular adverse events are induced by some DAA drugs.